 2. What are you looking forward to in school this year?

 This question helps set the stage for the upcoming year.
 Students automatically reflect on the positive aspects of the previous year.
 It places them in a positive frame of mind for the school year.
+You may find out about their favorite subject or something as grand as their biggest dream.
+Regardless, I am certain the answer will help you get to know this child better.

 3. What do you like the least about school?

-The answer can give insight into what the student is battling with at school.
+I believe how a child answers this question can give insight into what the student is battling with at school.
 The difficulty may be easily resolved or have deeper issues that need to be addressed.
 Teachers aren’t necessarily aware of the difficulties the student may experience in school if it isn’t directly related to the schoolwork.

 By imagining how a successful year looks like, motivates the student for the year.
 It also inspires the student to set goals to have a successful year.
+I think this is a great question for both primary and high school students alike.

 6. Think about your favorite teacher you’ve had so far.
 What are the characteristics of this teacher that you like?